As U.N. mulls sending troops to Haiti, a gang's rise shows how hard that would be | Law-Order

 "I won't lie to you, if I wasn't quick (to protect) my guys, the majority of my guys would have been victims," said the man, without elaborating.
 Petithomme has in the past said his family is from Laboule 12 and that farmers' lands had been taken over by a man named Jean Mossanto Petit, a Haitian entrepreneur who for decades ran a successful lottery business and owns land in the area.

 Reuters was unable to obtain comment from Petit.
-Disputes over land titles, a chronic problem dating back to Haiti's 1804 independence, erupted in bloody clashes near Laboule 12 in 2021, according to Fenel Pelissier, a journalist who in October published research on the dispute for Haitian online media portal Ayibo Post.
+Disputes over land titles, a chronic problem dating back to Haiti's 1804 independence, erupted in bloody clashes near Laboule 12 around two years ago, according to Fenel Pelissier, a journalist who in October published research on the dispute for Haitian online media portal Ayibopost.

 "(Petithomme) didn't live in the area, but he returned when he heard that people living there had sold land to (Petit)," said Pelissier, who spoke with residents in the area but said it was unclear if any land transactions had in fact taken place.
-Pelissier said that one official told him that around 60 people have been killed and 100 houses burned down since the conflict broke out in 2021.
+Pelissier said that one official told him that around 60 people have been killed and 100 houses burned down as a result of the conflict.

 Ricardo Germain, an independent security consultant, said Ti Makak's rhetorical support for the poor signals that the group seeks, like many Haitian gangs, to win over a population suffering from a severe crisis.
 "We can easily conclude that the Ti Makak band seeks to win the hearts of the people, particularly of those people who have been involved in acts of looting during recent protests," Germain said.